-Authentic Thai red curry recipe with chicken is not only delicious but quick to put together.
-The curry is extra creamy with a bold flavor of spicy, sweet, and salty from the coconut milk, red curry paste, brown sugar, fish sauce, and the kaffir lime leaves make this Thai recipe an instant favorite!
+Authentic Thai red curry recipe with chicken is delicious and quickly put together.
+The curry is extra creamy with a bold, spicy, sweet, and salty flavor from the coconut milk, red curry paste, brown sugar, fish sauce, and the kaffir lime leaves, makes this Thai recipe an instant favorite!

 - 1 can bamboo slices (20 oz can)

 - 1 cup coconut cream

 - ⅓ cup red curry paste (adjustable as needed for spiciness preference.)

 - 4 cloves garlic, minced

 - 1 lb chicken, cut into bite-sized, 1-2 inches thick

 - 4 kaffir lime leaves, very thinly sliced

 - 1 cup Thai basil, separate the leaves